Updated on December 30, 2014

 Drawbacks: Benefits are almost always less comprehensive than GIC coverage.

 Q) I am leaving municipal service, but I am not retiring.
-I have ten or more years of full-time service (as determined by my retirement board) and I am eligible for a pension.
+I am vested in the retirement system and I am eligible for a pension.
 I am leaving my retirement monies in the municipality's retirement system.
 How can I continue my health coverage with the GIC?

 A) You may elect Deferred Retirement coverage provided you keep your money in the municipal or other GIC-eligible retirement system.
 At retirement, you may apply for GIC health coverage; the municipality will contribute its premium contribution in force at the time you retire.
 If you are not getting health coverage elsewhere when you leave, you may keep your health insurance, paying 100% of the premiums until retirement.